dotanuki-labs/gradle-profiler-experiments/README.md

 ## Experiments covered

-- Building Kotlin MPP with different JDKs (see here)
+- Building Kotlin MPP with different JDKs
-- Bumping Gradle + AGP version (see here)
+- Bumping Gradle + AGP version
-- Using new AGP pipeline for Android resources (see here)
+- Using new AGP pipeline for Android resources

 ## Author